loadmill/loadmill-node/README.md

 - `-h, --help` Output usage information.
 - `-t, --token <token>` Provide a Loadmill API Token.
 You must provide a token in order to run tests.
 - `-l, --load-test` Launch a load test.
+- `--test-plan` Launch a test plan.
 - `-s, --test-suite` Launch a test suite.
 If set then a test suite id must be provided instead of config file.
 - `-a, --launch-all-test-suites` Launch all team's test suites containing at least one flow marked for execution with CI toggle and wait for execution to end (executing one by one).
 - `-p, --parallel` Launch in parallel all team's test suites containing at least one flow marked for execution with CI toggle and wait for execution to end.
 Same as `-a` but in parallel.
 Max concurrency is 10.
 - `--additional-description <description>` Add an additional description at the end of the current suite's description - available only for test suites.
-- `--labels <labels>`, Run flows that are assigned to a specific label.
+- `--labels <labels>`, Run flows that are assigned to a specific label (when running a test suite).
 Multiple labels can be provided by seperated them with "," (e.g. 'label1,label2').
 - `-w, --wait` Wait for the test to finish.
 - `-n, --no-bail` Return exit code 0 even if test fails.
 - `-q, --quiet` Do not print out anything (except errors).